 On AWS, Granted works with both IAM roles and with AWS SSO.
-We highly recommend using Granted with AWS SSO as it avoids having long-lived IAM credentials on your device.
+We highly recommend using Granted with AWS SSO as it avoids storing long-lived IAM credentials on your device.

 Granted currently supports Firefox and Chromium-based browsers (such as Chrome, Brave, and Edge).

 We recommend using Firefox with Granted as it has the best user experience when accessing multiple cloud consoles, even if it's not your daily driver browser.